Azure/caf-terraform-landingzones/landingzones/landingzone_hub_spoke/readme.md

-# Introduction to Network DMZ between Azure and an on-premises datacenter landing zone
+# Introduction to Hub-spoke network topology in Azure landing zone

 Welcome to Azure Cloud Adoption Framework Series.

-This landing zone is an implementation of the following reference architecture: <https://docs.microsoft.com/en-gb/azure/architecture/reference-architectures/dmz/secure-vnet-dmz>
+This landing zone is an implementation of the following reference architecture: <https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke>
+.
+Current edition does not implement spoke virtual networks or resources but shall be added later.

 ## Prerequisites